-We are coming alongside The Freedom Story to teach human rights and trafficking awareness to over 3,000 students, and help transform the culture of a region that has functioned as a supply site for human trafficking.
+Help us teach human rights and trafficking awareness to over 3,000 at-risk students and be a part of transforming a region that has functioned as a supply site for human trafficking.

 Estimates suggest that as many as 60,000 children are exploited in the Thai commercial sex trade each year.
 Many of these children come from the rural regions of the North, where poverty, gender discrimination, and familial obligations encourage many to enter the sex trade.
 Others are tricked or forced into the industry.

 While the government has made some important strides toward overcoming the sexual exploitation of children, much work is still needed.